-I wanted to write another Top 5 post for the series… Chose “the brick” from BMW as a topic for the list.
+I wanted to write another Top 5 post for the series… Selected “the brick” from BMW as a topic for the list.
 And it turned out that there are so many interesting builds based on this iconic BMW series… that Top 5 doubled… This list includes builds based on BMW K100, K75, K1100 and even one K1200.
 They all have one common thing:

 So… about the donor bikes.
 It’s a quite iconic construction: flat four cylinders – laying on the side (a reason for the nickname), liquid cooled, fuel injected, with a dry clutch and ABS as standard… in 1982.
 Quite impressive.
-This motorcycle not only had a low center of gravity and very efficient transmission (with only one 90° bevel drive to transmit power to the rear wheel).
-But it also allowed BMW to enter the liquid cooled era and meet the emission standards.
+This motorcycle not only had a low centre of gravity and very efficient transmission (with only one 90° bevel drive to transmit power to the rear wheel).
+But it also allowed BMW to enter the liquid-cooled era and meet the emission standards.
 The result – big tourer, with a heart that potentially travels 200k+ km without any problems.

 So check out the list prepared with most impressive builds based on “The Brick”.